Mboalab/Outreachy_December_2022-March_2023-Internships-Typhoid-diagnostics-Project/Harrison_Otieno/Task1.md

 ### Backend Json web API

-* Used javascript and json server to build the backend web api
+* Used ruby and rails to build the API
-* Built a `db.json` file to hold the data collected from the front-end and use the same data to be displayed to the from end app.
+* Built a `postgresql` database to hold the data collected from the front-end and use the same data to be displayed to the from end app.
-* Linked the url from the json server to the front end application  for testing I used the  local ports to help test if the web runs successfully.
+* Linked the url from the rails API to the front end application  for testing I used the  local ports to help test if the web runs successfully.
-* Hosted the backend web api using `heroku` .
+* Hosted the backend web api using `heroku` .[here](https://haunted-skeleton-96575.herokuapp.com/blogs).
 * Change the local url to the heroku link.
 * Tested the application before deployment